coap-security/liboscore/doc/guides/message_api.md

 when the application (or a more high-level library) manipulates to-be-encrypted or decrypted messages (@ref oscore_msg), and when this library builds the encrypted message (@ref oscore_native_msg) (or reads an incoming message for decryption).
+For how this fits into the larger scheme of library integration, see @ref integration_levels.

 These two APIs are intentionally similar, as they reflect what is considered to be a suitable minimal API towards CoAP messages: